sleventyeleven/Device-Posture-PoC/README.md

 The script verifies the following conditions:

 *   **Disk Encryption:** Checks if full-disk encryption is enabled (BitLocker for Windows, FileVault for macOS).
 *   **EDR Agent:** Checks if a specified security agent process is running.
-Currently mocks this by checking for a process named "EDRProcessName". **Important:** Replace `"EDRProcessName"` in the script with the actual process name of your EDR agent.
+Currently, mocks this by checking for the OS based process name listed in the dictionary. **Important:** Update the process_names dictionary in the script with the actual process name of your Windows and MacOS EDR agent respectively.
 *   **Firewall Status:** Checks if the native OS firewall is enabled.
-*   **Jailbreak (macOS only):** Detects potential jailbreaking on macOS devices by checking SecureBootModel status.
+*   **Jailbreak (macOS only):** Detects potential jailbreaking on macOS devices by checking System Integrity Protection (SIP) status.
+*   **Defender Status (Windows Only)** Check if each Windows Defender component is enabled and has the latest signatures
 *   **Password Required:** Verifies that a password is required for user accounts.
 *   **Screen Lockout Time:** Checks if the screen lockout timeout is configured to prevent unauthorized access after inactivity.
-*   **Device Trust Certificate:** Checks if a device trust certificate is installed and not expired.
+*   **Device Trust Certificate:** Checks if a device trust certificate is installed and not expired based on a given subject name (defaults to hostname).

 ## Output